StSav012/pycatsearch/README.md

   Inside, `get_catalog` function is called.
   The function returns `True` if something got downloaded, `False` otherwise.
-  The function fails with an error if `get_catalog` raises an error, or if the result can not be stored in the specified file.
+  The function fails with an error if `get_catalog` raises an error, or if the result cannot be stored in the specified file.
   The parameters of `save_catalog` are the following:
     - `str filename`: the name of the file to save the downloaded catalog to.
       If it ends with an unknown suffix, `'.json.gz'` is appended to it.